ibm-cloud-docs/subnets/route-global-ip-to-device.md

 # Routing and unrouting a global IP address to a device
 {: #route-global-ip-address-device}

-Global IP addresses are manually routed by the user to any device that {{site.data.keyword.cloud_notm}} offers.
+Global IP addresses are manually routed by the user to any device that {{site.data.keyword.cloud}} offers.
 To route a global IP to a device, the device must be associated with the account that owns the global IP.
 {: shortdesc}

 Follow these steps to route a global IP address to a device, such as a bare metal server, portable subnet address, gateway virtual IP, or virtual server instance.